• Skip to primary navigation

 The Jaffe family spent many happy times on board MASB 27 after the war

-After the death of John Yorath in 1980, his family sold the boat to a Russian enthusiast whose ambitious plan was to convert the boat into a luxury motor launch.
+After the death of John Yorath in 1980, his family sold the boat to a Russian enthusiast whose ambitious plan was to convert 27 into a luxury motor launch.
 Work was commenced by Hamble Yacht Services, removing the military superstructure and changing much of the interior layout.
-Work reached a stage at which the new owner ran out of money, leaving the boat to be repossessed to settle debts.
+The new owner ran out of money, leaving the boat to be repossessed to settle debts.
+The aging gunboat was then offered for sale, now in a deteriorated condition.
+After a couple of years, journalist Jonathan Eastland made what he called a ‘reluctant purchase’ with potential for a restoration.
+For the time being he converted 27 to a habitable houseboat and that was how it remained for twenty years.

 MASB 27 being moved from Hamble in Hampshire to Watchet in Somerset in 2013

 Acknowledging that restoration plans were beyond his capability, Mr. Eastland sold the boat to Owen Childs who moved it to Watchet Harbour.
-Although some work was carried out towards a restoration, once again the project was judged too daunting and costly so in 2016 D-Day Revisited purchased what remained of MASB 27 for a total restoration.
-At 75 years old, the good news is that the boat had a sound hull.
-Originally built in double diagonal Honduras mahogany, the structure survived remarkably well.
+Although some work was carried out towards a restoration, once again the project was judged too daunting and costly so in 2016 ‘D-Day Revisited’ purchased what remained of MA/SB 27 for a total restoration.
+At 75 years old, the good news is that 27 has a sound hull.
+Originally built in double and triple diagonal Honduras mahogany, the structure survived remarkably well.

 RESTORATION PLAN